All the Single Ladies

 Karrie, 37, spoke to me about social life as a single woman in a world where being married is some sort of a badge of honour.
 She said that the very nature of our social gatherings is such that it makes a single woman feel unwanted.

-Karrie was very close to her late grandmother.
+Karrie was very close to her late grandmother and remembers an interaction fondly.

-When she was around 21-years-old, her grandmother looked over at her fondly, and said, "The way you are turning out, it is going to be difficult to find a man who will be up for the challenge."
+When I was around 21-years-old, my grandmother looked over at me, and said, "The way you are turning out, it is going to be difficult to find a man who will be up for the challenge."

 Karrie says that that was meant to be a compliment, and she took it as such.
 She is living her life on her own terms and would not compromise that for any party in the world.